 In addition to completing the online orientation, the Math and English assessment and developing a student education plan, continuing students must also be in good academic standing and must not have exceeded 100 units.
 Continuing students who are on academic or progress probation, or dismissal status, and/or who have completed more than 100 units will be placed in a lower group for priority registration.

-Active-duty military and veterans and current and former foster youth will continue to have the highest priority for registration.
+Active-duty military, veterans, current and former foster youth and homeless students will continue to have the highest priority for registration.
 Students in the Extended Opportunity Programs and Services (EOPS and CARE), CalWORKs, and Disabled Students Programs and Services will also continue to have the highest priority.

 Why is completing the 3 core services for priority registration an important step in your success?

 LPC offers an online orientation for all new students.
 The Orientation provides valuable information and access to resources that will help you reach your educational goals!
 After completing the orientation, you will have a better understanding of financial aid services, how to register for classes, supportive services such as tutoring and the library, types of degrees you can earn while here, and more!
 Orientation will help you adjust to your new college.

 College assessment tests measure your academic knowledge and skills and take the guesswork out of choosing courses at the right level.
 You might find out that you are ready for higher-level courses in some areas, or need more preparation in other areas.
 Your assessment results help you know where to begin in your college career in Math and English.
 It’s important to understand that our assessment is not a pass or fail exam!
 You can view the math and English sequence charts to see where it's possible for you to begin.
 You can access free online study guides from the Assessment Center.